What is RRSA?

 Letter to David Cameron

-As part of PSHE last half term April 2016, the children wrote a letter to David Cameron to ask him to prioritize the rights of the child at the worlds first Humanitarian summit this summer.
+As part of PSHE in April 2016, the children wrote a letter to David Cameron to ask him to prioritize the rights of the child at the worlds first Humanitarian summit this summer.

 The Rights Respecting Ambassadors represent each class.
 These children are our UNICEF ambassadors, who work hard to help others in the school learn all about the important work of UNICEF.